-The two-storey, red brick house at 2838 Bovaird Drive West contains many features of the Italianate style including the low pitched hipped roof, overhanging eaves, decorative paired brackets under an ornamental cornice, a decorative diamond-patterned frieze, bay windows, and a small, one-storey entry porch with decorative millwork.
-The building is also distinguished by its three bay front façade, voussoirs, wood window shutters, and a corbelled chimney.
-The entranceway is embellished by a muntin-divided, segmentally arched transom with a buff brick voussoir and moulded double-doors with round-headed glass panels and uniquely decorated doorknobs.
+The two-storey, red brick house at 2838 Bovaird Drive West contains many features of the Italianate style including the low pitched hipped roof, overhanding eaves, decorative paired brackets under an ornamental cornice, a decorative diamondpatterned frieze, bay windows, and a small, one-storey entry porch with decorative millwork.
+Its three bay front façade, voussoirs, wood window shutters, and corbelled chimney also distinguish the building.
+The entranceway is embellished by a muntindivided, segmentally arched transom with a buff brick voussoir and moulded doubledoors with round-headed glass panels and uniquely decorated doorknobs.